ManjyotThandi/MemoriesApplication/README.md

 # MovieApplication
-MERN application for searching your favorite movies!
+MERN application for uploading your favorite memories!